Bachelor of Commerce (BCom) in International Supply Chain Management

 Duration: Min.
 3 years.
 Max.
 8 years.

-Full qualification cost:
+Full qualification cost from:

 Programme description and purpose